micro-community/micro/plugin/README.md

 	// the existing handler so it can be wrapped to create a call chain.
 	Handler() Handler
 	// Init called when command line args are parsed.
-	// The initialised cli.Context is passed in.
+	// The initialized cli.Context is passed in.
 	Init(*cli.Context) error
 	// Name of the plugin
 	String() string